Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 </p>

-5. Visualization of ML-AE training evolution
+5. ML-AE: Evolution of training evolution

    The ML-AE training gradually unfolds the manifold from input layer to the latent layer and reconstructs the latent embedding back to data in the input space.